itsnewtjam/newtralize/README.md

 # newtralize

-**newtralize is a clean and minimal template designed to neutralize Joomla and stay out of your way.**
+**newtralize is a clean and minimal Joomla 4 template designed to neutralize Joomla and stay out of your way.**

 No opinionated CSS to fight with, easy marketing implementation, just a pleasant experience.